RETHINKING THE PLACEBO EFFECT

 The placebo effect is when a person reports feeling better, or a positive impact or outcome, from taking an inert pill that has no medicine being tested.
 When they study the effect of one drug treatment, they compare it to people taking a fake medication.

 This is precisely what was found in reviewing the data on sleeping pills in the U.K. and here in the U.S., no help.
+No benefit beyond the placebo effect.

 Now we have to take this issue even further.
 The Annals of Internal Medicine published a report indicating that most clinical trials testing medications using a placebo do not list what the placebo is.
 It has been reported that some studies have used substances in their placebos that would directly affect their studies showing a more significant clinical result.